-Finally, here is a list of the names, email addresses, and direct phone numbers for program staff in the Office of Museum Services.
-We encourage you to contact us with any questions you might have about choosing a funding opportunity or any other aspect of the grant application process.
+Lastly, we encourage you to contact us with any questions you might have about choosing a funding opportunity or any other aspect of the grant application process.
+Visit the landing page for the grant program in which you are interested to find a list of OMS staff contacts.
 We'll be very happy to help.